trevordmiller/create-js-project/README.md

 ##### Testing (Mocha)

 - Adds npm scripts for testing, specific to the project type you selected
-- Adds an example test file for the default code generated, based on the project type you select
+- Adds an example test file for the default code generated in `src`, based on the project type you select
 - Adds testing dependencies and configuration to your `package.json`

 ##### Continuous Integration (Travis CI)